dadi/cdn/docs/invalidationApi.md

 ## Invalidation API

-Barbu's cache, both local and Redis, can be invalidated on an individual image or file path basis using the invalidation API.
+DADI CDN's cache, both local and Redis, can be invalidated on an individual image or file path basis using the invalidation API.

 ### Authorisation